 Some of the popular cities for Radiology Technician Training in Oklahoma:

-To get licensed in Oklahoma, you must complete a JRCERT-accredited Radiologic Technology program, pass the ARRT certification exam, and apply for state licensure through the Oklahoma State Department of Health.
+To become a radiology technician in Oklahoma, you must graduate from a JRCERT-accredited program, pass the national ARRT certification exam, and then obtain a state license from the Oklahoma Medical Board.

 Becoming a Radiology Technician in Oklahoma offers exciting career opportunities, competitive salaries, and long-term job security.
 If you’re ready to start, take these steps: